 Before or after your visit, it is worth stopping at the Peang Prai restaurant located just outside the park entrance.
 You can relish authentic Thai food and some incredible seafood here.
 The restaurant used to be a small place earlier set in a cozy two-story rotunda, but now it has been further extended out at the back offering a stunning view of the picturesque pond and mountains.

 The Bang Pae waterfalls are one of the many beautiful attractions worth visiting in Phuket.
-With so many wonderful things to do and see, Phuket attracts a lot of international visitors who love to make a real estate investment on the island.
+With so many wonderful things to do and see, Phuket attracts a lot of international visitors who love to invest in luxury pool villas in Phuket

-If you are interested in property investment in Phuket connect with our team at Skhai for availing attractive deals on spectacular properties located at the most fantastic locations on the island.
+If you are interested in Phuket pool villa investment opportunities connect with our team at Skhai for availing attractive deals on spectacular and affordable pool villas in Phuket located at the most fantastic locations on the island.
 The property's beautiful location makes for a fabulous living experience on this scenic island.